Marker Logo

 this page online

 Location.
 38° 48.189′ N, 120° 53.574′ W. Marker is in Coloma, California, in El Dorado County.
-Marker can be reached from Coloma Road (California Route 49) north of Mt Murphy Road.
+It can be reached from Coloma Road (California Route 49) north of Mt Murphy Road.
 The resin panel is mounted to a masonry wall at the mill replica.
 Touch for map.
 Marker is in this post office area: Coloma CA 95613, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Dreams of Success (here, next to this marker); Changing California (here, next to this marker); Trees, River, Access (a few steps from this marker); Cutting Edge (a few steps from this marker); Partners In History (within shouting distance of this marker); The Spirit of the Gold Rush (within shouting distance of this marker); Uncovering History (within shouting distance of this marker); James Wilson Marshall (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Dreams of Success (here, next to this marker); Changing California (here, next to this marker); Trees, River, Access (a few steps from this marker); Cutting Edge (a few steps from this marker); Partners In History (within shouting distance of this marker); The Spirit of the Gold Rush (within shouting distance of this marker); Uncovering History (within shouting distance of this marker); James Wilson Marshall (within shouting distance of this marker).
 Touch for a list and map of all markers in Coloma.

 Changing Life for the Nisenan Marker image.
 Click for full size.

-Photographed By Joseph Alvarado, January 21, 2023
+Photographed by Joseph Alvarado, January 21, 2023

 2. Changing Life for the Nisenan Marker